 What to Expect From Radiation Therapy

-Before you start radiation to the head or neck, see your dentist for a thorough exam to help reduce subsequent problems once therapy starts.
+Before you start radiation to your head or neck, see your dentist for a thorough exam.
 Radiation can cause problems in your mouth that include:

 - Lack of saliva

 Tell your cancer team about any of these problems so they can help you feel better.
 To help manage these side effects:

 - Don't smoke, chew tobacco, or drink alcohol.

 - Brush your teeth often with fluoride toothpaste and a soft brush.

 Radiation therapy to the head can sometimes cause hearing problems.
 One reason might be that it hardens the wax in your ears.
 Let your doctor know if you have trouble hearing.